dhschall/LLBP/README.md

 The results in form of a stats file are stored in the `results` directory.
 Note, the simulator will print out some intermediate results after every 5M instructions which is useful to monitor the progress of the simulation.

-## Reproducing main results (Figure 9)
+## Plot results

+The Jupyter notebook (`./analysis/mpki.ipynb`) can be used to parse the statistics file and plot the branch MPKI for different branch predictor models.

-To reproduce the main results of the paper - the reduction of mispredictions (Figure 9) we provide a separate script (`./eval_all.sh`) that runs the experiments for all evaluated branch predictor models and benchmarks.
+To reproduce a similar graph as in the paper (Figure 9), we provide a separate script (`./eval_all.sh`) that runs the experiments for all evaluated branch predictor models and benchmarks.

+> *Note:* As we integrated the LLBP with ChampSim for the paper, the results might slightly differ from the presented numbers in the paper.

 The script can be run as follows:

 ```bash
 ./eval_all.sh
 ```
-The Jupyter notebook (`./analysis/mpki.ipynb`) can be used to parse the statistics file and generate the graph.
-Open the file and hit `Run All` to generate the graph.
+Once the runs complete open they Jupyter notebook and hit run all cells.